You can parse, format, and process the date and time within an expression. Dates use the ISO 8601 format in UTC.

 where:

-• <inputDateTime1> is the primary date-time in ISO 8601 format to compare with
+• <inputDateTime1> is the primary date-time in a supported ISO 8601 format to compare with

-• <inputDateTime2> is the other date-time in ISO 8601 format to compare to
+• <inputDateTime2> is the other date-time in a supported ISO 8601 format to compare to

 Note:

-Both values are treated as null if null, empty, blank, or not a valid ISO 8601 format.
+Both values are treated as null if null, empty, blank, or not a supported ISO 8601 format.

 Compares this date and time to another date and time, including the chronology.
 Returns 0 if they are the same, a negative number if the former date is earlier, and a positive number if the former date is later.